Psyharsh/Celerium/DOCS.md

 For the most reliable experience and update support, a modpack-aware launcher such as the **Modrinth App** or **Prism Launcher** is recommended. \
 If you want any Launcher added in this documentation, talk to me in the ways of contact in the README.

+## How to add your own files
+To add your own files is simple, actually.
+1. Go to .minecraft at `C:\Users\[YOUR USER]\AppData\Roaming\.minecraft`
+2. If you installed the modpack through a launcher go to A, but if installation was mannual, go to B.
+   2A.
+In the folder, you will find another folder called ´modpacks´, open that and try to find the folder for Celerium, after you find it, you will have several folders like "mods", "resourcepacks", "shaderpacks", etc.
+   2B.
+In the folder you will find folders like "mods", "resourcepacks", "shaderpacks", etc.
+3. For shaders you put them in the "shaderpacks" folder, resource packs in the "resourcepacks" folder, all of them have their respective folders.
+4. Normally, you need a .zip file to put a respective thing in their folder.
+(Ex.: ComplementaryShaders, SimpleCraft, Fresh Animations, Sodium-extra, etc).
+5. Put the .zip file in its respective folder and open the game to test it 5A.
+For shader packs, you need to put Iris yourself.

 ## Known Issues
 This section lists known issues that may affect some users, along with recommended workarounds where available.